 - How many possibilities of virus transmission are there in these situations;

-If more targeted testing began to provide a more complete picture of the spread of the virus, health authorities might choose to focus on one variable more than another.
+If more targeted testing begins to provide a fuller picture of the spread of the virus, health authorities may choose to focus on one variable more than another.

-For example, if the test data indicated there was a need to reduce the number of people meeting, perhaps restaurants and small businesses would reopen, but large, crowded events would be canceled.
-In short, a "normality" with a variable structure.
+For example, if testing data indicates that we need to reduce the number of people meeting together, perhaps restaurants and small businesses would reopen, but large, crowded events would be canceled.
+In short, a “normality” with variable structure.

 In three or four months, researchers may have identified a treatment for COVID-19.
 Maybe not a cure, but something that could relieve symptoms quickly and reliably, avoiding death.
 This would not eliminate the continuing need for social distancing, as large-scale outbreaks would still be possible, but it could reduce the risk of overburdening the country's hospitals if an outbreak occurs.